*The following process also applies to Ukrainian nationals that have been rejected and haven’t obtained the Temporary Protection status.

 Why do you need to return to Greece every three months when you travel with a Greek Travel Document?

-This is what the law states.
-Even holders of a Greek national passport need to register their residence in an EU country if they stay longer than three months.
+This is an obligation established for visa-free travel within the Schengen Area.
+Even holders of a Greek national passport must register their residence in an EU country if they stay longer than three months in countries where visa-free travel is allowed.

 Applying for a Travel Document and delays